** This Program not available in Pennsylvania **

 and assigned to an operator for development.
 The lease will either be purchased in your name,

-or will be assigned to you immediately upon issuance by the government agency.
+or will, should you wish, be assigned to you immediately upon issuance by the government agency.

 Once you have acquired a lease, you can hire us to act as consultant to seek an operator to